Colorful websites can be challenging to pull off. They look messy, outrageous, and flamboyant, causing site visitors to leave the page sooner.

 On this page, visitors see more colorful items in action: the flying hummingbird, galaxy background, and colorful bubbles that feature the designer’s works.

 - A mix of pastel and dark colors

 Looking at BateauMonParis’s website, it’s evident that BuzzNative applied the best practices of color theory in creating a visually striking design that’s easy on the eyes.

 They used a fool-proof color pairing of blue and orange -- two shades that naturally blend well since they are opposite hues in the color wheel.
 With a complementary palette, how can you go wrong?

-Neotix Transformaca Digital allows site visitors to explore the WindLand as a brand in this immersive and highly-engaging website design.
+Neotix Transformaca Digital allows site visitors to explore WindLand as a brand in this immersive and highly engaging website design.